Verify that Docker works by opening a terminal (PowerShell or CMD on Windows) and running:

 We will proceed in the same way to import a project.

-To launch our project, we need to link the project and the dataset.
+In order to launch our project, we must associate the project and the dataset.

-To do this, go to the “Projects” page, using the first icon from the left at the top of the screen or from the homepage (which you can access by clicking on the LinkR icon at the top left of the screen).
+To do this, go to the “Projects” page, from the first icon from the left at the top of the screen or from the home page (which is accessed by clicking on the LinkR icon at the top left of the screen).

-• The dataset code, being run for the first time, downloads the CSV files from the database, which may take a few minutes.
-Loading the following times will be faster, as the files will be stored locally and will not need to be downloaded again.
+The dataset code, being launched for the first time, downloads the CSV files from the database, this may take a few minutes.
+Loading will be faster the following times, since the files will be stored locally, they will not need to be downloaded again.

 Conclusion